zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.compress.rst

 To use a different adapter, you simply specify it to the constructor.

-You may also provide an array of options or ``Zend\Config`` object.
+You may also provide an array of options or a Traversable object.
 If you do, provide minimally the key "adapter", and then either the key "options" or "adapterOptions" (which should be an array of options to provide to the adapter on instantiation).